1. How often should I get my Mazda serviced?

 2. Where can I get my Mazda serviced?

 We recommend that you have your Mazda serviced at a Mazda dealer as all staff have had the necessary training, use the Mazda specialist tools and have experience in looking after the full range of Mazda vehicles.
-If you decide to have your vehicle serviced outside of our network, it is important to ensure that any parts fitted are either Genuine Mazda parts or parts of equivalent quality to meet warranty requirements.
+It is not obligatory for Mazda owners to have their vehicles serviced by a Mazda dealer, so if you decide to have your vehicle serviced outside of our network, it is important to ensure that any parts fitted are either Genuine Mazda parts or parts of equivalent quality to meet warranty requirements.
 It is also necessary to obtain a detailed service invoice listing the parts and oils used in the service, as this information may be required should you need to make a warranty claim.
 To find your local Mazda Dealer, click here.

 Our Mazda Dealers are independent businesses and therefore specify their own labour charges.
 We recommend you speak to your local Dealer, who will be happy to advise you of the likely costs.
 To find your local Mazda Dealer, click here.